 How Boston Children's Hospital approaches disruptive behavior disorders

-At the same time, we practice medicine that’s patient-focused and family-centered.
-We never lose sight of the fact that your child is, first and foremost, an individual—not merely a patient—and we include your family at every stage of the treatment process.
+At the same time, we practice medicine that’s patient-focused and family centered.
+We never lose sight of the fact that your child is, first and foremost, an individual — not merely a patient — and we include your family at every stage of the treatment process.

-Here at Children's, our clinicians use several techniques to treat disruptive behavior disorders, including:
+Our clinicians use several techniques to treat disruptive behavior disorders, including:

 - parenting modification strategies